MichaIng/DietPi-Docs/docs/install.md

     ![Parallels Desktop start virtual machine screenshot](assets/images/dietpi-Parallels06.png){: width="500" height="368" loading="lazy"}

-    ??? note "Temperature value not shown correctly within the Parallels Desktop DietPi virtual machine" The temperature value shown in the login dialog or given by the command `cpu` or `G_OBTAIN_CPU_TEMP` ist not valid.
+    ??? note "Temperature value not shown correctly within the Parallels Desktop DietPi virtual machine" The temperature value shown in the login dialog or given by the command `cpu` or `G_OBTAIN_CPU_TEMP` is not valid.
 You have to ignore the shown warning.

         ![Parallels Desktop dialog after login screenshot](assets/images/dietpi-Parallels09.png){: width="693" height="347" loading="lazy"}